 We have in the past been, are currently, and may from time to time in the future become subject to legal proceedings and claims relating to the intellectual property rights of others.
 The costs of supporting legal and dispute resolution proceedings are considerable, and there can be no assurance that a favorable outcome will be obtained.
 We may need to settle litigation and disputes on terms that are unfavorable to us, or we may be subject to an unfavorable judgment.
 The terms of any settlement or judgment may require us to cease some or all of our operations, pay substantial amounts to the other party and/or seek a license to continue practices found to be in violation of third-party intellectual property rights, which may not be available on reasonable terms and may significantly increase our operating expenses.
-A license may not be available to us at all, and we may be required to develop alternative non-infringing platforms, solutions, technologies or practices or discontinue use of such platforms, solutions, technologies or practices.
-Any development efforts could require significant effort and expense and, as result, our business, results of operations and financial condition could be materially adversely affected.
+A license may not be available to us at all, and we may be required to develop alternative non-infringing platforms, solutions, technologies or practices or discontinue use of such platforms, solutions, technologies or practices or discontinue use of such platforms, solutions, technologies or practices and, as result, our business, results of operations and financial condition could be materially adversely affected.